-This course is an extension to the module OPM 661 (Manufacturing Systems Modeling and Analysis) that deals with the technique of simulation.
+This course is an extension to the module OPM 661 (Robust Planning in Stochastic Manufacturing Systems) that deals with the technique of simulation.
 Simulation is often used to support management and design decisions in complex production systems.
-All lectures will be given in a computer lab, where the corresponding production systems are modeled and the performance measures are analyzed using standard simulation software (ARENA).
+Using standard simulation software, the students will be introduced in the development of simulation models of production systems and in the analysis of related performance measures.
+All lectures will be given in a computer lab.
 During the course, the students will work on several assignments and cases.

-The students learn the basic concepts of simulation and how to model and to analyze complex systems using the standard simulation software ARENA.
+The students learn the basic concepts of simulation and how to model and to analyze complex systems using standard simulation software.

-Prerequisites:
+Required: OPM 661 (parallel attendance possible) Daaammandadu Sac ODM 661

-Required:OPM 661 (parallel attendance possible)Recommended:See OPM 661
+Recommended: See OPM 661

 Obligatory registration: yes Further Information on the registration: "Student Portal"

 Courses Hours per week Self-study ECTS

 Lecture & Exercise class 2 2 2

 ECTS in total 2

-Form of assessment of assessment Assignment(s)/work on case studies (individual and dividual and
+Form of assessment Assignment(s)/work Assignment(s)/work on case studies (individual and

-in groups), presentation, class participation ion
+in groups), presentation, class participation

-Lecturer/Person in charge Prof. Dr. Raik Stollet Z
+Lecturer/Person in charge Prof. Dr. Raik Stolletz

 Duration of module 1 semester

 Offering Spring semester

 Language English

 Program-specific educational goals LG 2, LG 5

-Range of application Mannheim Master in Management, M.S c.
+Range of application Mannheim Master in Management, M.Sc.
 Business

 Education, M.Sc.
 Business Informatics, M.Sc.

 Business Mathematics, Diplom Bus.
 Adm., M.Sc.

 Econ.